 Internal control over financial reporting is based on the overall control environment.
-This involves clear definitions of organizational structure, decision-making paths and authority, which are communicated in the form of internal control documents such as policies, guidelines, manuals and codes.
-The control environment also includes laws and external regulations.
+This involves clear definitions of organizational structure, decision-making paths and authority, which are communicated in the form of internal control documents such as policies, instructions and guidelines.
+The control environment also includes laws and other external regulations.

 The Board of Directors is ultimately responsible for internal control over financial reporting.
 Efficient performance by the Board is thus the basis for satisfactory internal control.
 The Board has established rules of procedure and clear instructions for its work, which also include the activities of the Audit and Remuneration Committees.